Achmad96/survival-game/README.md

 Survival-Game is a simple game with a 2D layout.
 Players must kill other entities and the player's health must be greater than 0 to win the game, otherwise, you will lose the game.
 Some healing objects also help you survive in this game even though it's random.

 ## Entities and the attributes
+Here are the entities and the attributes they have.
+You can always modify it from the codes.
 ### 1. **Player**

     aliases: P